TapwaveZodiac/novelaiUKB/docs/Image-Generation.md

 # How is the AI trained?

 The AI was trained on tagged images, based on the Danbooru standard.
 Boorus are "imageboards", sites where large amounts of images are saved in order to catalogue the body of work of artists.
 This stemmed from a difficulty to find and archive art reliably, as Japanese artists have a very different relationship with their works than Western cultures do.

 As a result, these sites were created to host as many images as possible, and make them easy to find by applying tags.
 These tags describe elements of the image, such as character design elements (hair, eyes, etc), poses, objects, and much more.

 There are two parts to training: Quality training, and Aesthetic training.
 This will be explained in the next section.

 If you are going to go and trawl Danbooru's tag database, keep in mind that the site is **extremely unsafe for work!**

-If you are using the Furry model, **you'll need to use E621's tags.**
+If you are using the Furry model, **you'll need to use E621's tags.** These can also work on V4, to a degree.
 This means all the following information will not work for this specific model.
 E621 is just as extremely unsafe for work.

 ***